ilarsf/aarc_lts/for-learners/learning-journey/session-3.md

                 <div class="checklist-item">
                     <input type="checkbox" id="obj4" name="checklist" value="obj4">
-                    <label for="obj4">Build confidence through continuous rowing</label>
+                    <label for="obj4">Build confidence through continuous rowing, focusing on technique and rhythm</label>
                 </div>
             </div>

-            <p>By the end of this session, you should have increased confidence on the water and understand how to apply power effectively.</p>
+            <p>By the end of this session, you should have increased confidence on the water, understand how to apply power effectively, and control the boat with more precision.</p>
         </div>
     </div>